News

 Advancing Cyber Education, Building a Secure Future

-Through Cyber SyncED, ETC continues to expand cybersecurity education beyond traditional boundaries—connecting educators, students, and communities to the skills needed for a safe and resilient digital future.
+Cyber SyncED expands cybersecurity education beyond traditional boundaries—connecting educators, students, and communities to the skills needed for a safe and resilient digital future.

-By bridging education, innovation, and national security, ETC is not only addressing the cybersecurity talent gap but also inspiring the next generation of leaders to think critically, ethically, and creatively about the digital world.
+By bridging education, innovation, and national security, Cyber SyncED is not only addressing the cybersecurity talent gap but also inspiring the next generation of leaders to think critically, ethically, and creatively about the digital world.

 Other News